syeda27/MonoRARP/README.md

 * Incorporate horizon detection for improved generality in some of the distance calculations
     - This could help us determine the angle of the camera, but if it is 0 like we assume, horizon should be directly in the middle.
 * Improve the IDM and MOBIL parameters by basing it on the observed state for a vehicle instead of using general parameters for the entire scene
+    - Behavioral parameter estimation is an open area of research I believe
 * Improve IDM and MOBIL by adding an attentiveness parameter
 * Develop an offline risk predictor based on the results we have here.
     - A lot of possibilities here, including creating our own video - to - risk dataset, or just using the state information as the input